cobaltians/Cobaltians-CLI/README.md

 Cobalt-CLI is a node.js command line to build Android and iOS Cobalt projects from an existing template.

+More information on Cobalt can be found [here](http://cobaltians.com).

 ## Cobalt CLI Installation

     npm install cobaltians -g